liaoxiong3x/DeepCreamPy/README.md

 Decensored images will be saved to the "decensor_output" folder.
 Decensoring takes a few minutes per image.

-## II.
+## III.
 Decensoring with the user interface

 To be implemented.